francosansone/roulette/README.md

 ![](./Roulette_pic.png)

-This is simulation of a roulette game in which six players (A, B, C D and E) will make their bets.
+This a is simulation of a roulette game in which six players (A, B, C D and E) will make their bets.

 Player A bets on red.